shawnkeqin/shawnkeqin/README.md

 - Graduated from the National University Of Singapore (NUS) 🏫
 - Reading about scalability and distributed systems 📚
 - Rejected full time offers from JP Morgan, PayPal and Huawei for learning and growth 📈
-- Drop me an email at shawnlimkq95@gmail.com for projects you would like to collaborate in!
+- Email me at shawnlimkq95@gmail.com
+- Currently building...

 ### Connect with me: